9M133 Kornet: Kornet-EM

 The 9M133 Kornet-EM is an improved variant introduced in 2012 that is designed to defeat vehicles with explosive reactive armor (ERA).
 Its vehicle mounted version is equipped with an automatic target tracker in lieu of a proper fire-and-forget capability.
 Instead of manually placing the crosshairs on target throughout the missiles flight, the operator designates a target once and the computer tracks the target as the missile travels towards it until impact.
 New beam coding also allows a vehicle equipped with twin launchers to attack two different targets at once, increasing its rate of fire, decreases the number of vehicles needed for a mission, and can defeat vehicles equipped with an active protection system through salvo fire at one target.
 The system's use of an autotracker can make it effective against low-flying aerial threats like helicopters and unmanned aerial vehicles (UAVs).

 Kornet-EM is mainly used on the Kornet-D system.
+A remote-control system intended for firing the Kornet-EM missile completed testing in February 2025.
+The station reportedly has artificial intelligence elements.

 The Kornet-EM first entered service with the Russian Army; its first export customer was Bahrain.
 It has also been exported to Algeria.
 It is built under license in Saudi Arabia.

+Tharallah

+Tharallah is a twin-Kornet system used by the Hezbollah since 2015.
+It consists of a quadripod equipped with two Kornet tubes to be launched in quick succession.
+This arrangement is designed to overwhelm the Trophy APS of Merkava tanks by having a second missile available before the APS can react after the first intercept.

+9M134 Bulat

+The 9M134 Bulat is a lightweight variant of the 9M133 Kornet ATGM, optimized for engaging medium-armored targets such as IFVs and APCs.
+Weighing only 6.5 kg in its container, it is about four times lighter than other Kornet missiles, enhancing mobility and allowing teams to carry more ammunition.
+The missile has a range of 3.5+ km and features a tandem warhead with 250 mm penetration capability, effective even against reactive armor.
+Guided by a noiseless laser beam, the Bulat integrates with existing Kornet systems, providing a cost-effective solution for lighter threats while reserving heavier Kornet munitions for tanks.
+First showcased at the Army-2024 forum, the Bulat highlights Russia’s focus on versatile anti-tank solutions.
+Its trials completed in February 2025.